-With solidarity, apathy and a few songs, Ukraine’s ‘Unity Day’ reflects a weary nation
+With solidarity, apathy and a few songs, Ukraine’s Unity Day reflects a weary nation

-“I have to go to work, that is all,” said Oleksander, a retail manager walking down a street in central Kyiv, who declined to give his last name to protect his privacy.
+“I have to go to work, that is all,” said Oleksander, a retail manager walking down a street in central Kyiv.
+He declined to give his last name to protect his privacy.
 “My wife has to work.
 And after, we will meet for coffee.”

 In Kyiv’s hip Podil neighborhood, the predictions about a looming war left Anastasia Kuznetsova nonplussed.